DoodleScheduling/frontend-challenge-chat-api/README.md

 To begin the challenge:

 1. Set up the API by following the installation instructions below
-2. Explore the API endpoints using the Swagger documentation
+2. Explore the API endpoints
 3. Start building your frontend application against this API

 ## Option 1: Running with Docker (Recommended)